SocksTheWolf/MPPlayerWidget/README.md

 ## Widget Setup

 1. Open `config.js` in Notepad or a similar text editor.
 2. Make the various changes that you need to.
-Every setting is documented.
+Every setting is currently documented.
 3. Save your file.

 EX: